ob-climate/ob-climate.github.io/_pages/about.md

 My Name is Shayne O'Brien!
 I am a climatologist and educator from Wallingford, Connecticut!
 This website is to serve as my hub for teaching, research, and all things Climate and Climate Change!

-Climate Hub
 ======
 **Next Public Talk**

-Milford Public Library,

-"Climate Change Information" (45 Mins + Q&A)
+"Climate Change Information" (45 Mins + Q&A), Miford Public Library

 *Date, Link Pending*